 - 2. City Council approve the 2021 Capital Budget for Toronto and Region Conservation Authority with cash flows totalling \$18.197 million as detailed by project in Appendix 6a. - 3.
 City Council approve the 2022-2030 Capital Plan for Toronto and Region Conservation Authority totalling \$187.753 million in project estimates as detailed by project in Appendix 6b. - 4.
-City Council approve the reallocation of underspent prior year funding transferred to the Toronto and Region Conservation Authority in the amount of \$1.552 million from the Menno-Reesor Restoration Project to the implementation of the Toronto Ravine Strategy in collaboration with Parks, Forestry and Recreation, subject to the following conditions: - a.
-Identified implementation priorities are to the satisfaction of the General Manager, Parks, Forestry and Recreation; - b.
-Achieves deliverables on the implementation priorities which may include, but are not limited to: - i.
-Work within Priority Investment Areas and the Loop Trail; - ii.
-Invasive species management; and - iii.
-Engagement with Indigenous communities and students in Neighbourhood Improvement Areas.
+City Council approve the reallocation of underspent prior year funding transferred to the Toronto and Region Conservation Authority in the amount of \$1.552 million from the Menno-Reesor Restoration Project as follows: - a. \$1.102 million to the implementation of the Toronto Ravine Strategy and Scarborough Meadoway Project in collaboration with Parks, Forestry and Recreation, subject to the following conditions: - 1. identified implementation priorities are to the satisfaction of the General Manager, Parks, Forestry and Recreation; - 2. achieves deliverables on the implementation priorities which may include, but are not limited to: - a.
+Work within Priority Investment Areas, Scarborough Meadoway and the Loop Trail; - b.
+Invasive species management; and - c.
+Engagement with Indigenous communities and students in Neighbourhood Improvement Areas; and - 3. that any residual funding or underspent funds that may become available at the end of the year, up to \$300K, may also be used to provide a grant to the Toronto Wildlife Centre to repair and restore the heritage barn and house as previously approved by Council; and - b. \$0.450 million allocated to the Municipal Licensing and Standards Operating Budget.